renderedtext/semaphore-docs-new/source/docs/docker/docker-layer-caching.md

 Note that `local` refers to a local Docker container registry.
 The images' contents are generated using `/dev/urandom` to avoid any compression which might occur during the push and pull operations.
+These results can be considered to be a worst-case scenario.